• pronouns She/her/hers

 • Download CV

-Cristina Brinkerhoff is a doctoral candidate with interests in immigrant health disparities, social networks, social support, mental health, immigration policies, and community-based participatory research.
-Before joining BU as a doctoral student, Cristina worked at the Institute for Community Health as a Research Associate.
+Cristina Araujo Brinkerhoff is a post-doctoral researcher and lecturer at Boston University School of Social Work.
+Her work focus on social justice, health disparities and health equity, social networks, social support, mental health, immigration policies, and community-based participatory research.
+She is the social media chair of the Caucus of Refugees and Immigrants Health for the American Public Health Association (APHA).
+Before joining BU, Dr. Brinkerhoff worked at the Institute for Community Health as a Research Associate.
 She also worked as an NIH Research Fellow at BU and UMass Boston on an exploratory study about the implication of transnationalism, culture, and social networks for the health and behavior of Brazilian and Dominican immigrants.
-She is also currently secretary of the Brazilian Workers Center board.
-Cristina graduated from UMass Boston with a BA in Sociology in 2011 and a MA in Applied Sociology in 2014.
+She is a board member at the Brazilian Workers Center since 2015.
+Dr. Brinkerhoff graduated from UMass Boston with a BA in Sociology in 2011, a MA in Applied Sociology in 2014 and, in 2023, she received her Ph.D. from the School of Social Work at Boston University.

 Courses